bytesdruid/DAO-Helper-Identity/README.md

 CHECKLIST
-[COMPLETED] First: Python that creates an account and saves the account info in vars []          Second: create smart contract that will be user identity
+[COMPLETED] First: Python that creates an account and saves the account info in vars [COMPLETED] Second: create smart contract that will be user identity [COMPLETED] Third: create scripting that deployes smart contract [] Fourth: link SC and newly created user account, new acct is soulbound owner

 ######################## Kash 12/21 Notes